Research lines

 (Hoyuelos, Sisterna)

-• Different types of complex systems are studied, in particular dynamic processes in complex isolated and interacting networks, such as epidemic propagation processes, cascades of failures, opinions, among others.
-Not only is a greater understanding of how these dynamic processes work sought, but also strategies are sought to avoid or minimize the effects produced by catastrophic processes such as epidemics or cascades of failures.
+• Our research group studies different types of complex systems, and in particular, dynamic processes that occur within isolated and interacting complex networks such as epidemic spreading processes, cascading failures, opinion dynamics, among others.
+The goal is not only to gain a better understanding of how these dynamic processes work, but also to develop strategies aimed at preventing or minimizing the effects of catastrophic processes, such as epidemics or cascading failures.

 (La Rocca, Valdez, Pérez and Vassallo)